Advancing self-determination and promoting equity among the diversity of people with disabilities.

 Workforce Development

-Georgetown Leadership Education in Neurodevelopmental Disabilities (GULEND): GULEND is an interdisciplinary training program focused on strengthening the local services and supports for people with disabilities and their families across the lifespan.
-GULEND trains clinicians and related service providers at any level of their career alongside advocates and family members with lived experiences of disabilities.
-It includes Mentorship for Equity, a program is designed to support trainees to embed cultural and linguistic competence in their career and life goals.
+GULEND is an interdisciplinary training program focused on strengthening the local services and supports for people with disabilities and their families across the lifespan.
+GULEND provides training to clinicians and related service providers at any level of their career, persons with lived experience of disability,family members, advocates, and other personnel.
+GULEND offers a Mentorship for Equity component, designed to support trainees to integrate cultural and linguistic competence in their career and life goals.

 Community and Clinical Services